 Derivative financial instruments (including bifurcated embedded derivatives), if any, are initially recognized at fair value on the date at which the derivative contract is entered into and is subsequently remeasured at fair value.
-Any gains or losses arising from changes in fair value of the derivative (except those accounted for as accounting hedges) is taken directly to the consolidated statement of comprehensive income as "Others" under real estate revenue.
+Any gains or losses arising from changes in fair value of the derivative (except those accounted for as accounting hedges) is taken directly to the consolidated statement of comprehensive income as "Mark to market gain (loss) on derivative assets" under "Other income (losses)".
 The derivative is carried as asset when the fair value is positive and as liability when the fair value is negative.

-The Group has an outstanding interest rate swap agreement with an international bank to hedge its interest rate exposure on Inverse Floating Rate Notes (see Note 13).
+As discussed above, the Group's interest rate swap agreement entered in 2008 with an international bank to hedge its interest rate exposure on Inverse Floating Rate Notes matured on June 6, 2013.
+The Group has no outstanding derivative financial instrument as of September 30, 2013 (see Note 13).